Help us, help you

 Check your gully trap

 A gully trap is a basin in the ground that receives wastewater from your house before it enters the wastewater network.
 All houses have at least one gully trap against an outside wall, usually next to the kitchen, bathroom or laundry.
-Gully traps should be sealed and raised off the ground.
-Next to garden areas they require to be at least 100mm above ground level.
+The gully trap should be sealed and raised off the ground.
+Next to garden areas they're required to be at least 100mm above ground level.
 This will prevent surface water from entering our wastewater network, and reduce the chance of discharges.

 If your property ponds or floods when it rains, it can flow into the gully trap or soak through the ground into cracked pipes.
 Wet and damp areas around your house just aren't healthy for your home either.